Super Heroines: Post-band careers

 Eva O was the only member of the Super Heroines to remain throughout its various line-up changes.

 Some past members continued to perform with other groups while others pursued careers in radio, acting, modeling, and visual arts.

 Bassist Sandra Lynn Rosendin, daughter of Los Angeles band-leader Freddie Ross, went on to perform along with her husband Jimmy Lee Smith in the Jimmy Lee Smith Band.
 The Las Vegas, Nevada-based group played blues and rock covers and released an album entitled You Keep Saying You're Leaving.
 The duo performed as members of a worship group in Nevada.

 Original drummer Del Mar Richardson continued his music career and later pursued acting and modeling as well as radio and voiceover work.
 From 1988 to 1989, he was a member of the Bachelors Anonymous.
 In 2009, he appeared in the Eagles music video for "Busy Being Fabulous" and later in the KT Tunstall music video for "Feel It All" (2013).
 He produced, edited and wrote the fictional radio series Peter Tulkin: From Far Away (2018–2020) for Barcelona City FM 107.3 radio.

 Eva O and bassist Jill Emery, along with Christian Death frontman Rozz Williams, formed the Shadow Project in 1987.
 Emery went on to play bass in alternative rock band Hole on their 1991 debut album Pretty on the Inside and later played bass in Mazzy Star and Teardrain.
 She is currently a visual artist.

 Drummer Cat Noel (Cathy Falanga), with the band from 1986 to 1988, went on to appear on Manchester, Vermont-based radio station WEQX.
 She would later co-host the Darwin and Cat morning talk show on WINU, New York (formerly WZMR).
 She appeared on Wife Swap as a shock jock who trades lives with a woman who runs a pet crematorium.
 Since January 2012, Noel has appeared on the podcast version of Darwin and Cat.

 Drummer Steve Darrow went on to play in Hollywood Rose, the pre-Guns N' Roses band that featured Axl Rose and Izzy Stradlin.
-Before joining Super Heroines, Darrow had played in punk trio The Decadents with Jill Emery from 1978 to 1982.